 Acid Reflux In Babies – Purging of Stomach Contents

 Acid reflux in babies is defined as the backward flow of stomach contents into the esophagus.
-In infants and babies, it will make them spit up excessively and when left untreated can be a reason for poor growth and development.
-The technical term for acid reflux is called Gastro Esophageal Reflux.
-Between the ages of 1 and 4 months, infants routinely regurgitate or spit up after feedings.
-For most, this begins to lessen around 6 months and may all but disappear by one year of age.
-Still, it can be frightening to watch your baby spit up in excess, and it causes deep concerns about how much nutrition your baby is actually ingesting.
+In infants and babies, it causes excessive spitting up and, if left untreated, can lead to poor growth and development.
+The technical term for acid reflux is Gastroesophageal Reflux (GER).
+Between the ages of 1 and 4 months, infants commonly regurgitate or spit up after feedings.
+For most babies, this tends to lessen around 6 months and may disappear entirely by the time they turn one.
+Still, it can be concerning for parents to see their baby spit up excessively and wonder how much nutrition their baby is actually getting.

-Acid reflux in babies has been linked to colic as well.
-Often, the baby will spit up small amounts of stomach bile and acid into the esophagus and swallow it back down.
-This causes burning and irritation to persist.
-However, since the infant is not visibly spitting up or vomiting – parents do not know what is causing the discomfort.
-This is referred to as silent acid reflux.
-Often, doctors can diagnose it by looking for signs of stomach bile in the throat and esophagus.
-They can also perform a barium swallow or upper GI series that can help to identify any obstructions or narrowing in the esophagus, stomach, or small intestine that may be leading to the reflux.
-Other tests can be performed as well – however most often doctors are able to diagnose and treat acid reflux in babies from a simple medical history and parent information sheet.
+Acid reflux in babies has also been linked to colic.
+Often, babies will spit up small amounts of stomach bile and acid into the esophagus and swallow it back down.
+This causes persistent irritation and burning.
+However, since the infant may not visibly spit up or vomit, parents may not know what is causing the discomfort.
+This condition is referred to as silent acid reflux.
+Doctors can diagnose silent reflux by looking for signs of stomach bile in the throat and esophagus, or by conducting a barium swallow or upper GI series to identify any obstructions or narrowing in the digestive tract.
+In most cases, a simple medical history and parent-provided information are enough for doctors to diagnose and treat acid reflux in babies.

-For a new parent, acid reflux can be unsettling at best.
-It is obvious that their baby is not feeling well.
-Even more obvious that they are not able to hold down their fluids as they should and sometimes apparent that they aren’t thriving as they should.
-Most parents start out on the road to solving the issues with acid reflux by switching formulas until they find one that the baby can tolerate.
-This can cause gas and irritation in the meantime and often causes parents to spend astronomical amounts on specialized formulas.
-However, there are signs that your baby has acid reflux rather than just intolerance to formula.
-They are as follows:
+For new parents, acid reflux can be unsettling.
+It’s clear that the baby is uncomfortable, and even more evident that they are struggling to keep down their fluids and sometimes not thriving as expected.
+Many parents begin addressing the issue by switching formulas until they find one that works for their baby.
+However, this process can cause gas and irritation, and parents often spend large amounts on specialized formulas.
+There are certain signs that indicate your baby may have acid reflux rather than just formula intolerance.
+These signs include:

 • Frequent cough

-• Gas, abdominal pain (drawing up the knees)
+• Gas and abdominal pain (drawing up the knees)

 • Colic